-Undergraduate and graduate students interested in applying should plan for a 3 hour course each semester in both the fall and spring semesters.
-Students participating are recommended not to exceed 18 hours per semester.
-Students should be able to commit 5-10 hours per week to the project outside of coursework.
+Undergraduate and graduate students interested in applying for the program should plan for a 3 hour course each semester in both the fall and spring semesters.
+Students participating are recommended not to exceed 18 hours of coursework per semester.
+Students should be able to commit 5-10 hours per week to the project outside of their coursework.

 2018 Robotics Process Automation and Future of Work Team

 The Blockchain Team (Alex Roed, Josiah Holland, Amy Chen, Alex Reed, Jackson Davis, Dana Zhang, Bob Chen, and Brendan Broderick) was given a challenge to explore the potential applications for blockchain technology in the procurement space and after researching this emerging technology, talking with subject matter experts, and considering the business case and market, they developed an innovative platform designed to eliminate process inefficiencies for managing supplier-buyer relationships.